Swapnil-ingle/Swapnil-ingle.github.io/solid.md

 ### Dependency Inversion Principle (DIP)

-1. High-Level module should not depend upon low-level modules.
+1. The high-Level modules should not depend upon low-level modules.
 Both should depend upon abstractions.
 2. Abstractions should not depend on details, details should depend on abstractions.

-During application developement, a very common practice is to build lower level module which are consumed by higher level modules.
-This creates a dependency of higher level modules on lower level components.
+During application development, a very common practice is to build lower-level modules which are consumed by higher-level modules.
+This creates a dependency of higher-level modules on lower-level components.
 This limits the reusability of higher-level components.

 There are many vague terms used in the definition in the principle, this [blog](https://medium.com/@kedren.villena/simplifying-dependency-inversion-principle-dip-59228122649a) from Medium does a very good job of explaining this in details with good examples.

 ### Don't get trapped by SOLID

-* SOLID design principle are principles, not rules.
+* SOLID design principles are principles, not rules.

 * Use common sense while applying SOLID.

 * Don't over fragment your code for the sake of SPR or SOLID.

-* SOLID is tool, not a goal.
+* SOLID is a tool, not a goal.

-> Don't try to acheive SOLID, use SOLID to acheive maintainability.
+> Don't try to achieve SOLID, use SOLID to achieve maintainability.

 ### References:
 * [Becoming a better developer by Katerina Trajchevska](https://www.youtube.com/watch?v=rtmFCcjEgEw)